 The result?
 On average only 1 out of every 6 shots was picked up.
 It picked up even less with the 30s while the 19c did the best.
 I originally thought that it wasn’t working because I took the Mantis to the range straight out of the box without charging it.
 What it was able to register shots it did it well.
 Again, completely my fault.

 I was a lot smarter this time and remembered to switch the Mantis into “live fire” mode.
 I even remembered to charge it the night before.
-I was time constrained however and only brought the 23, 32, and a 17 (hey, I like Glocks and they had rails).
+I was time constrained however and only brought the 23, 32, and a 17 (hey, I like Glocks and they have rails).

 I found that when switching the Mantis in between pistols or from dry-fire into live-fire mode it was best to turn the Mantis on/off.
 When I switched to live-fire, for some reason it still wasn’t picking up the shots.
 A quick reboot and all was well.